Sinan-Karakaya/obsidian-vault/Machine Learning/102/1 - Naive Bayes.md

 | n | 20 (false positive) | 9443 | 9463 |
 | Total | 551 | 9449 | |

+*A false positive can be known as a Type I error.*
+*A false negative can be known as a Type II error.*

 #### What is the probability of having covid given a positive test ?

 This corresponds to the first row of the dataset.